VitorR8/VitorR8/README.md

 ## Hey fellow analysts 👋

 My name is Vitor and I'm doing a career changing.
-Thank you for taking a look at my profile.
+Thank you for checking out my profile.
 Hope you enjoy it!
 Feel free to contact me on Linkedin and e-mail.

 ### About me
 - 🌱 I’m currently learning Statistics, R and Tableau
-- 👯 I’m looking to collaborate on projects involving data analysis
+- 👯 I’m looking for to collaborating in projects involving data analysis
-- 🤔 I’m looking for help with getting a job as a data analyst

 ## Programming skills